broiledcow/124/src/articles/artists/the-cleaners-from-venus.md

-In 1990 Newell released <mark>Number 13 on cassette</mark>, some songs being later re-recorded for his 1993 solo studio album <mark>The Greatest Living Englishman</mark>.
+Martin Newell would continue to occasionally release music as 'The Cleaners From Venus'.
+In 1990 he released <mark>Number 13 on cassette</mark>, some songs being later re-recorded for his 1993 solo studio album <mark>The Greatest Living Englishman</mark>.